predixdesignsystem/px-spacing-design/README.md

-# Spacing
+# px-spacing-design

 The Predix UI Spacing module is a collection of helper classes for spacings like margin and padding.
 This module is a fork of inuitcss' [spacing](https://github.com/inuitcss/trumps.spacing) module.

-## Dependency
+## Dependencies

-Predix UI's Spacing module depends on one other PX module:
+The px-spacing-design module depends on one other Px module:

 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)